Beirut strike: Rescue workers search under rubble for signs of missing people

 Youssef al-Mallah, head of the Civil Defence Rescue team, told the five people are still missing at the site of Basta, which is the Shia neighbourhood.

-Al-Mallah reported that the Civil Defence has appealed to family members of missing persons to come forward with any information about their whereabouts.
+Al-Mallah reported that the Civil Defence has appealed to family of missing persons to come forward with any information about their whereabouts.

 Unconfirmed reports on Friday claimed that Wafiq Saffa, the head Hezbollah liaison and coordination unit’s unit, was the intended target of one of these strikes, but he managed to survive.

-have not made any comments.
+Israeli authorities have not made any comments.
 They did not issue warnings before the strikes as they have done in other instances.

 Both strikes on Beirut targeted residential buildings in densely populated neighbourhoods.
 The missile that struck Basta completely destroyed a four-storey structure and severely damaged or destroyed three adjacent buildings.